alokstha1/wp-post-store-locator/readme.txt

 **Plugin Shortcodes**
 `
-[aka-stores] //copy-paste the shortcode to the text-editor [aka-stores id=post-id] //pass post id if you want to display shortcode in other places `
+[slwp-stores] //copy-paste the shortcode to the text-editor [slwp-stores id=post-id] //pass post id if you want to display shortcode in other places `